slinkity/slinkity/www/src/docs/component-pages-layouts.md

 ## Use 11ty data as props

-We've pushed data _up_ into the data cascade using front matter.
-So how do you pull data back _down_ in our components?
+You've pushed data _up_ into the data cascade using front matter.
+So how do you pull data back _down_ in your components?

 Assuming your page isn't hydrated ([see how hydrated props work](#hydrate-your-page)), all 11ty data is magically available as props 😁

-Say we have a list of incredible, amazing, intelligent Slinkity contributors in a global data file called `_data/contributors.json`:
+Say you have a list of incredible, amazing, intelligent Slinkity contributors in a global data file called `_data/contributors.json`:

 ```json
 [